techie2000/ring-mqtt/README.md

 ## Configuration Details
 ### Authentication
 Ring has made two factor authentication (2FA) mandatory thus the script now only supports this authentication method.
-Using 2FA requires manually acquiring a refresh token for your Ring account and seting the ring_token parameter in the config file (standard/Hass.io installs) or passing the token with the RINGTOKEN environment variable (Docker installs).
+Using 2FA requires manually acquiring a refresh token for your Ring account and setting the ring_token parameter in the config file (standard/Hass.io installs) or passing the token with the RINGTOKEN environment variable (Docker installs).

 There are two primary ways to acquire this token: